cyupa/website/src/pages/guides/startups/website-traffic/index.md

 date: "2018-04-11"
 path: "/guides/website-traffic"
 title: "How to get traffic on your website"
+weight: 1
 ---

 As a user researcher, it’s valuable to understand how people discover things in the first place.
 Marketing also plays a key role in shaping user expectations before someone signs up for a product or service.
 This guide will introduce common marketing channels that help to drive traffic to your website, like social media, content marketing, SEO, paid advertising, referrals, and more.

 ## Marketing channels

-#### SEO
+### SEO

-### ‘Search Engine Optimization’ is the dark art of improving your ranking on popular search engines like Google, Yahoo, and Bing.
+‘Search Engine Optimization’ is the dark art of improving your ranking on popular search engines like Google, Yahoo, and Bing.
 Improving your content, website performance, mobile support, and ‘backlinks’ all contribute to improved SEO.

 Set up [Google Search Console](https://support.google.com/webmasters/answer/4559176?hl=en) straight away to measure your search ranking and improvements over time.
 There’s a lot of snake oil in the SEO industry, but a lot of the time it simply comes down to creating relevant, quality content.
 Google even have [a section in their help documentation](https://support.google.com/webmasters/answer/40349?hl=en&ref_topic=3309300) that says pretty much that: